BrainardLab/PennAnomaloscope/README.md

 ## Code

 Some basic code for controlling the anomaloscope.
 Includes code contributed by others.
+See ICVS2025 for code and calibration data used at the ICVS 2025 Summer School.

 ## Electronics